Development exit finance is a form of bridging finance, the difference being that exit finance is aimed specifically at property developers.

-A lender providing exit finance will require Building Control (from your local authority) to confirm the project has been completed to a satisfactory standard at which point a certificate of practical completion will be issued.
+A lender providing property development exit finance will require Building Control (from your local authority) to confirm the project has been completed to a satisfactory standard at which point a certificate of practical completion will be issued.

 In addition, the lender will require what are called ‘build warranties’ to be in place.
 This is a requirement, particularly on new build projects and is often provided by an organisation such as NHBC.